SKU Number: Everything You Need to Know (Free SKU Generator Excel Template)

 First, it’s possible that there could be duplicate SKUs for different products.
 Because every vendor uses their own unique SKUs, duplicates can happen and cause serious confusion while trying to locate and sell products.

 Second, every business has different customers, needs, and priorities.
 Your SKUs should reflect that.
-Keep in mind what’s most helpful to you and your company when deciding on how you’d like to create your SKU.
-Some general rules for correctly creating SKUs include:
+Keep in mind what’s most helpful to you and your company when deciding on how you’d like to create your own.
+Some general rules for correctly creating unique SKUs include:

 These general guidelines will help keep your SKUs streamlined in your inventory and easier for everyone to understand.